 Wind 101: the basics of wind energy

-Learn how wind is used to generate electricity, how it go so affordable, and how it fits into the modern U.S. power grid.
+Learn how wind is used to generate electricity, how it got so affordable, and how it fits into the modern U.S. power grid.
 These are the wind energy basics.
-For top facts about wind energy, visit Facts at a Glance.
+For top facts about wind energy, visit Wind Energy in the United States.

 Wind power is the ability to make electricity using the air flows that occur naturally in the earth’s atmosphere.
 Wind turbine blades capture kinetic energy from the wind and turn it into mechanical energy, spinning a generator that creates electricity.